Brading: Early history

 From early times, Brading ranked as an important Island port.
 The ancient name of Brerdynge, from which 'Brading' is derived, probably meant the people living by the ridge of the Downs, and dates from at least 683.

 The Roman Villa south of the town, and Roman relics discovered locally, indicate that this was an important seaport 2,000 years ago.
 Signs of prehistoric activity have also been found on Brading Down.

 History records that St Wilfrid came to the island during the 680s, landed at Brading, preached there to the islanders, and began the conversion of the Island.
 Bede states that King Caedwalla of Wessex killed the pagan population "with merciless slaughter" and replaced them with his own Christian followers, dedicating a quarter of the Isle of Wight to Wilfrid and the Church.
 Wilfrid would thus have been literally preaching to the converted because everyone else was dead.

 This legend was illustrated by a tableau at the Waxworks.

 Royal charter and governance

 Brading was first granted a charter in 1280, unusually for the time directly from King Edward I, rather than the Lord of the Isle (who was its private owner).
 This led to it being known as the 'King's Town'.

 The charter granted to Brading by Edward VI in 1548 refers to the previous charter granted by Edward I. This charter allowed the town to hold two annual fairs.
 Nowadays the fair is called Brading Day and is held over the first weekend in July.

 Because of its status as a town, Brading has a mayor and an elected town council.

-In medieval times the town was governed by the Steward, Bailiffs and 13 Jurats, and returned two MPs to the Westminster Parliament.
-Now the town is a part of the Isle of Wight parliamentary constituency.
+In medieval times the town was governed by the steward, bailiffs and 13 jurats, and returned two MPs to the Westminster Parliament.
+The Reform Act 1832 created a single Isle of Wight parliamentary constituency covering the whole island, until it was divided into two constituencies in 2024.
+Now the town is a part of the Isle of Wight East parliamentary constituency.